Providing free legal information and representation to the low income community since 1969.

 It is important for you to know that laws involved in changing your name are different in each province.
 The information in this pamphlet will tell you what the law is in Alberta.

-Your legal name is the name that was put on your birth certificate when you were born.
+Your legal name is the name that was put on your birth certificate when you were born or, if you were born outside Canada, it is the name on your admission papers.
 Your legal name is your first and last names, and your middle names if you have any.
-There are legal rules about how names are to be chosen and how to change names; you should know the rules before you change your own name, name your children, or change your children’s names.
+There are legal rules about how names are to be chosen and how to change names.
+Know the rules before you change your own name, name your children, or change your children’s names.

-You can make an application to change your name under the Change of Name Act if you want to legally change your name.
+You can make an application to change your name under the Vital Statistics Act if you want to legally change your name.
 Making a legal name change is the only way to get a new birth certificate with your new name on it.
-To change your name legally you must be at least 18 years old and you must be a resident of Alberta.
+To change your name legally, you must be a resident of Alberta and you must either be over the age of 18 or, if you are under the age of 18, you are married, in an adult interdependent relationship, or the parent/guardian of a child.
 You can get an application form to legally change your name by going to any Alberta Registries office.
-For the location nearest you, check the yellow pages of the phone book under License and Registry Services.
+For the location nearest you, check the Internet for License and Registry Services.

 You will have to fill out an application and return it to a registry office with the required fees.
 Fees are collected by your local law enforcement agency to obtain your fingerprints.
 Fees are also collected by the registry agent for the provincial government name change fee, fingerprint registry fee, and a registry agent service fee.
 Check with your local law enforcement agency and local registry office for current fee amounts.